nextflow-io/training/docs/nf_customize/5_config.md

 All parameters will have a default setting that is defined using the `nextflow.config` file in the pipeline project directory.
 By default, most parameters are set to `null` or `false` and are only activated by a profile or configuration file.

 There are also several `includeConfig` statements in the `nextflow.config` file that are used to include additional `.config` files from the `conf/` folder.
-Each additional `.config` file contains categorised configuration information for your pipeline execution, some of which can be optionally included:
+Each additional `.config` file contains categorized configuration information for your pipeline execution, some of which can be optionally included:

 -   `base.config`
     -   Included by the pipeline by default.